arslanmusaddiq/1DT308-Introductory-Project/labs/1_getting_started.md

 ## Introduction

-This assignment is all about getting to know the Atom or VSCode development environment and to be able to run code on the pycom LoPy4 boards.
+This assignment is all about getting to know the Atom  development environment and to be able to run code on the pycom LoPy4 boards.

- * Install Atom / VSCode and PyMakr plugin
+ * Install Atom and PyMakr plugin
  * Connect LoPy4 to a computer
  * Connect to board in Atom and run code in console (on the hardware)
  * Upload files and run code on the microcontroller

 ## Rules
-This task is going to be conducted in a group of students.
-All students must be active during all steps of the assignment.
+This task is going to be conducted individually.

-During the assignment you may discuss the assignment with students outside the group.
-You may help other groups but you may NOT do all steps for them.
-Note that these rules change between assignments.

 ## Ingredients